If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 All you need to do is copy and paste your website into the browser and press the start button.

 You will be directed to a page whereby the tool starts running through the website.

-Once you have done this you simply click on the broken link status on the right-hand side and it will show you all the broken links they have found.
+Once you have done this, you click on the broken link status on the right-hand side, and it will show you all the broken links they have found.

 At this point, you need to go and check them manually.

 The tool is fast and free (free version is limited, 1000 links per website) but other tools that show you the link “highlighted in the code” are possibly better (in our opinion) because this again saves time.

 Any SEO specialist values time as their most important resource and seconds add up to minutes and minutes add up too.
 You get the picture.

 My point is that when you are doing broken link building at scale, the ability to shave seconds off any given task is crucial because it soon adds up!

 14. Canned Response Gmail Feature

 How to send a broken link?